stashh-labs/stashh-docs/docs/collector/auction-sales.md

         ![Keplr requesting to Execute a Contract](../images/keplr-execute-contract-auction-create.png#pop)

 !!! note
-    When you list a sNFT for sale it will be moved from your wallet into the auction contract escrow.
+    When you list a sNFT for sale it will be moved from your wallet into the auction contract escrow, so you won't be able to transfer it or use its utilities.

 ## Cancel an Auction